poteto/hiring-without-whiteboards/RECOMMENDATIONS.md

 Have a suggestion?
 Please contribute to this doc!

+- Use a creative interview format similar to [interview-api](https://github.com/chase-adams/interview-api).
 - Instead of using questions that bear no resemblance to the role, adapt the question so that it does.
 A screening question can be easily adapted so that it applies a "real world" requirement
 - Take-home exercises can be good.
 Please try to:
   - time-box them (e.g. under 4 hours)